ozkanuysal/test/README.md

 # ML GPU Platform - GPU Resource Management System

-A production-ready machine learning platform that efficiently manages GPU resources for teams of data scientists and ML engineers.
-Supports both interactive development and large-scale production training with seamless transitions between environments.

 ## 🎯 Overview

 This platform addresses the challenge of efficiently managing limited GPU resources across multiple users and workloads.
 It provides: